dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/filesystem.md

 The reasons are simple

-1. It is much fastest and simplest to process
+1. It is fastest and simplest to process
-2. Supported `replace` write disposition
+2. Well supported `replace` write disposition
-3. When the structure is deeply nested it also makes it slower to walk through files
+3. Supported by destinations like Athena
-4. Supported by destinations like Athena
+4. When the structure is deeply nested it also makes it slower to walk through files

 ## Supported file formats